Sinners (2025 film): Box office

-Sinners has grossed $279 million in the United States and Canada, and $88 million in other territories, for a worldwide total of $367 million.
+Sinners grossed $280 million in the United States and Canada, and $91.6 million in other territories, for a worldwide total of $371.6 million.

-Some publications said the film needed to gross $170–185 million to break-even when factoring in its production budget, Coogler's first-dollar gross, premium video-on-demand, and streaming deals with Prime and Netflix.
+Some publications said the film needed to gross $170–185 million to break even when factoring in its production budget, Coogler's first-dollar gross, premium video-on-demand, and streaming deals with Prime and Netflix.
 Other industry sources placed the break-even point at $200–225 million, with Puck going as high as $300 million, because of the film's budget, estimated $50–60 million marketing spend, and the presumption that theaters keep half of ticket sales.
 Many fans of the film and industry figures like Ben Stiller criticized media coverage, specifically pieces from Variety, The New York Times, and Business Insider, that seemed to downplay the film's success by focusing on its box office performance, Coogler's salary, and speculation about its profitability.
 In September 2025, Variety reported the film was expected to make a theatrical profit of around $60 million.

 In the United States and Canada, Sinners was projected to gross $30–40 million from 3,308 theaters in its opening weekend.
 The film made $19.2 million on its first day, including an estimated $4.7 million from Thursday night previews.
 It went on to debut to $48 million, topping projections to finish first at the box office, upsetting Warner Bros.' own holdover A Minecraft Movie, which grossed $40.5 million in its third weekend.
 The opening marked the best start for an original film since Jordan Peele's Us ($71 million in 2019), and the first time a studio had two films make more than $40 million each over a single weekend since 2009.
 Walk-up business, particularly on Saturday, and word-of-mouth contributed substantially to the opening, with 61% of attendees buying their ticket the same day.
 Premium large format and IMAX screenings made up 45% of the opening.
 Exit polling indicated that 47% of moviegoers bought tickets because of Jordan, 40% for Coogler, and 45% because of positive word-of-mouth, and that 64% of attendees were 35 or younger, with 46% being 25–34 and 2% under 18.
-The audience was 49% Black, 27% Caucasian, 14% Latino and Hispanic, 6% Asian, and 4% Native American/other, "a strong turnout among different demographics".
+The audience was 49% Black, 27% Caucasian, 14% Latino and Hispanic, 6% Asian, and 4% Native American/other.
 Sinners also made $15.4 million from 71 international markets, for a global opening weekend of $61 million.